Cricket in Oceania: Cook Islands

 Organised cricket in the Cook Islands, an associated state of New Zealand, dates from at least 1910, when a cricket club was founded on Rarotonga.
 The game quickly spread to the outer atolls of Aitutaki and Mangaia, but in the 1950s entered into decline, with only six to eight clubs remaining in Rarotonga.
 A revival occurred in the 1990s, and the national governing body, the Cook Islands Cricket Association (CICA), became an affiliate member of the ICC in 2000.
 Outside of Rarotonga, cricket is most popular on Pukapuka, which lies closer to Samoa than to the rest of the islands.

 The Cook Islands national team made its international debut in 2001, against Norfolk Island, and has since participated in ICC East Asia-Pacific regional tournaments and the Pacific Games.
 The national women's team debuted in 2012.
 Unlike in many other Pacific countries, women's cricket was only popularised in the country in the late 2000s.
 Participation has increased rapidly since then, and the CICA has won an ICC development award for its work in promoting the game amongst women.
 CICA has cultivated relationships with New Zealand domestic teams, initially with Auckland Cricket and later with the Northern Districts Cricket Association.

 Fiji

 Cricket was introduced to the Fijian Islands in 1874, during the time of the short-lived Kingdom of Fiji, when a team from Levuka played against a visiting Royal Navy ship.
+Fiji toured New Zealand in early 1895, they had only been playing first-class cricket for 21 years.
+Fiji's first international match was against the West Indies in 1956.
+In an historic landmark, Fiji's U-19 team participated in 2016 Under-19 Cricket World Cup.